Albert Whisker has a minion!

 "Ironic isn't it?"
 Spencer continues, "For one who has the right to be a God....to face his own mortality."

 "The right to be a God..."
 Wesker mocks.
 His eyes glow bright red right before he thrusts his right arm through Spencer's chest.
-His hand cuts clean through the old man's back as if it were cutting through paper.
+His hand cuts clean through the old man's back as if it were cutting through butter.
 He leans in close to Spencer's ear as Spencer grimaces in pain.
 "That right is now mine."

 "The right to be a God.
 You?
 Arrogant even until the end."
 Thunder continues to rumble overhead.
 Wesker sneers, "Only one truly capable of being a God deserves that right."